 An in-depth look into one of the most popular Food Photography Courses out there.
-Looking to combine my passion for baking and hobby of photography, I enrolled in Foodtography School in 2019.
-This is my honest Foodtography School Course Review sharing the ins and outs of the course and how it has helped me.
+Looking to combine my passion for baking and hobby of photography, I enrolled in Foodtography School in 2019 with the aim of creating a thriving business.
+This is my honest Foodtography School Course Review sharing the ins and outs of the course that helped me with the career of my dreams and land my incredible cookbook deal within 18 months of attending the course.

 Foodtography School is an online food photography course aimed at turning your passion for food photography into a business.
 The course teaches you the relevant skills to transform your food photography but also guide you through the social media and marketing skills to successfully create your own business.